esteinig/sketchy/README.md

 DRR128208.fasta
 ```

-You can use `Mash` directly to construct the sketch with the following default parameters:
+`Mash` can be used directly to construct the sketch with the following default parameters:

 ```
 mash sketch -s 1000 -k 15 *.fasta